gjyotin305/astro-bento-portfolio/src/content/blog/post2.md

 Deploying Saga for a live event required a robust infrastructure to handle real-time queries efficiently.
 Here’s a high-level breakdown of the system:

-### 1. **Model Selection & Fine-Tuning**
+### 1. **Model Selection & Setup**
    - We used a **7B parameter Qwen-like model**, optimized for conversational AI.
+Context Length of the model was set as "8192".
+(Ollama Internally uses RoPE Scaling([here](https://medium.com/@ngiengkianyew/understanding-rotary-positional-encoding-40635a4d078e))).
-   - Fine-tuned with event-specific data: Prometeo’s history, event schedules, Nordic mythology, and general tech knowledge.
+   - Given Context with event-specific data: Prometeo’s history, event schedules, Nordic mythology, and general tech knowledge.

 ### 2. **Infrastructure & Deployment**
-   - **Inference Server:** Deployed on a GPU-based local instance with **Ollama** for optimized token streaming.
+   - **Inference Server:** Deployed on a GPU-based local instance(3 A5000 Servers) with **Ollama** for optimized token streaming.
    - **Load Balancing:** Utilized Nginx LoadBalancer to balance load between the servers.
    - **API Gateway:** Implemented via **FastAPI + Nginx** to route queries efficiently.